Hakuka/AT/README.md

 # Scenarios

-Information about tests added in test-cases file.
+Information about tests and some choosen solution added in info-test-cases file.

 # Note

 Not everywhere data-test selector was used just to learn and test a little bit more...

+# TODO

+- Added negative and edge case tests (empty fields, unexpected input (some kind of fuzz testing?).
+- API response mocking (cy.intercept()), server errors.
+- Integrate some kind of test reporting tool (generate and store).
+- Find new website for new tests and use POM there